 I asked Nicole specifically about the course she created to help nurses pass the CCRN® (she has other courses for different certifications as well) and what makes hers different.

-Nicole says, “I was very deliberate.
+“I was very deliberate.
 I’m a CNS and teaching a review course is not something a CNS generally does.
 However, several years ago I was an assistant manager and we were going for Beacon and we needed to get people certified, and decided to create an internal course.
-I taught a few sections of it and realized that I got so much joy out of seeing light bulbs go off in nurse’s heads.
+I taught a few sections of it and realized that I got so much joy out of seeing light bulbs go off in nurses’ heads.
 It brought me so much joy to see that.
 I started speaking on cardiac arrest and sepsis, and I was asked to teach half a course and kept getting review course requests and ultimately decided to make my own.
 One of the reasons this does bring me so much joy is that this is different from the NCLEX®, which is something we all have to do.
-Nurses who sign up for certification review courses want to be there and it is so enjoyable teaching them.
+Nurses who sign up for certification review courses want to be there and it is so enjoyable teaching them.”

-As a certified nurse, I personally checked out her course and books and was really impressed.
+As a previously certified nurse, I personally checked out her course and books and was really impressed.
 It’s concise yet impactful (which is right up my FreshRN alley!).

 The American Association of Critical Care Nurses has a test blueprint for the exam (which can be found on pages 15-18 of this document).
 Nicole’s review course follows it precisely so you know you’re getting the information you need and not being bogged down learning information that won’t be on the exam.